Covid-19 and Mental Health

 Additional Learning Support

-If your child has any additional social or learning support needs, such as dyslexia or anxiety, please do make sure you make us aware, they will be assigned a mentor from our learner support team who will ensure any additional support requirements are readily available to you.
+If a learner has any additional social or learning support needs, such as dyslexia or anxiety, please do make sure you make us aware, they will be assigned a mentor from our learner support team who will ensure any additional support requirements are readily available to you.

-When each learner starts with Skills Group we provide a comprehensive induction programme to:
+When each learner starts with Skills Group we provide a comprehensive induction programme which includes:

-Each learner will also receive an induction programme from their employer, introducing them to their site and health and safety procedures.
+Each learner will also have an induction programme from their employer, introducing them to their workplace and health and safety procedures.

-If your child does not have GCSE grade C (4/5) or above in Maths and/or English, Skills Group will support them to achieve equivalent Functional Skills qualifications alongside their programme, whether they are on an apprenticeship or full-time course.
+If a learner does not have GCSE grade C (4/5) or above in Maths and/or English, Skills Group will support them to achieve equivalent Functional Skills qualifications alongside their programme, whether they are on an apprenticeship or full-time course.
 Functional Skills are the practical application of Maths and English relevant to your chosen trade.